jrgnicho/ros_development_config/gdb/README.md

     - Go to **Run** -> **Debug Configuration**
     - Double click on **C/C++ Attach to Application** to create a new configuration
     - Edit the name of the configuration if desired
     - In the **C/C++ Application:** section, browse to the application or binary that you intend to debug.
-These are usually located in the **devel** directory of the catkin workspace.
+These are usually located in the **install** directory of the colcon workspace (devel directory in catkin for ROS1).
     - Now go to the **Debugger** tab and locate the **GDB command line** textbox.
     - Click **Browse** and locate the *gdbinit* file located in the **gdb** directory of this repo.
 This will apply formatting to the gdb debugger output.
     - Click **Apply**